jb123/GraphAnalyticsLib/README.md

 # To Do / In Progress
-- Library is still in progress - need to generalize "cost" attributes in relationship
+- Need to generalize "cost" attributes in relationship
 - Increasing efficiency / optimization by parallel computing of algorithms
 - Better formatting
 - Adding support for NPM
+- Adding support for multigraphs
 - Packaging of the library
 - Performing performance benchmarks
 - Adding other algorithms